SymphonyPlatformSolutions/symphony-mention-bot/README.md

     "bot@Mention": "@MentionBot",
     "botEmailAddress": "mentionbot@symphony.com",

-Modify the data\pod.py to add your Pod name as below:
+Modify the config.json to add your Pod name under allowedPod:

-Pod = {'Symphony Partner Development'}
+    "allowedPod" : "Symphony Partner Development, Symphony Preview Pod",

+You can change log level via config.json, changing to INFO, WARN or DEBUG

+    "LOG_LEVEL" : "INFO"

 Start the bot using main_async.py and use "@MentionBot /help" to display the commands